CortexAG/CortexDB-Example-Lego/README.md

     import-themes.xml
 ```

-**You'll geht one error in one of these files, because one of the csv-files has an invalid character in one line.
+**You'll get one error in one of these files, because one of the csv-files has an invalid character in one line.
 This line will be ignored.**

 After the import start the linker.
 This configuration creates the links between the datasets.